feldmanchain/feldmanchain-on-prem/docs/lib_p2p_research/LIBP2P_CONCEPT_TRANSPORT.md

 Listening means that a peer can accept incoming messages and dialing means that a peer can open an outgoing connection to a listening peer.
 The actual connection and data transmission is handled by the transport layer, depending on the OS/environment it is run on.

+If no listening address is provided when creating the node, it will become what is known as a "dial only" peer, which is a peer that can only establish outgoing connections.

 ## Addresses

 For a peer to connect to another peer, it needs to know the address of it.
 The actual address itself can be dependent on the transport protocol, which is why libp2p uses a convention they call "multiaddress" (or `multiaddr`).